TheDigitalNinja/million-song-library/README.md

 ### API

 In order to get API host add `process.env.API_HOST`.
-This will return host if its defined at build time.
+This will return host if it is defined at build time.

 ### Swagger